 All Saints is a Catholic School serving the greater Pierce County area.
 We are a ministry of All Saints Parish in Puyallup, Washington.
-All Saints has campuses both in Puyallup and in Fife.

 The goal of All Saints Catholic School is to create active Christians who respect themselves, respect others, and respect God.
 We encourage our students to incorporate their faith in everyday life and discern appropriate responses to life’s challenges.
 Students learn the building blocks of compassion and are given opportunities to demonstrate this value through various community service projects.
 As a faith community, we encourage students to accept others rather than exclude them, and to understand the difference between right and wrong.
 Students commit themselves to the service of God through service to others.